Mary Baker Eddy: Building a church

-Eddy divorced Daniel Patterson for adultery in 1873.
-She published her work in 1875 in a book entitled Science and Health (years later retitled Science and Health with Key to the Scriptures) which she called the textbook of Christian Science, after several years of offering her healing method.
-The first publication run was 1,000 copies, which she self-published.
+meanings obscure."
+Caroline Fraser considers it an "odd and unformed book", with "crude" grammar and sentence construction.

 During these years, she taught what she considered the science of "primitive Christianity" and the "lost art of healing" to at least 800 people.
-Many of her students became healers themselves.
-The last 100 pages of Science and Health (chapter entitled "Fruitage") contains testimonies of people who affirm to have been healed by reading her book.
+Many of her students became practitioners themselves.
+The last 100 pages of Science and Health (chapter entitled "Fruitage") contains testimonies of people who affirm to have been healed by reading her book, who were listed only by their initials, which made it difficult for skeptics to verify the veracity of the statements made in the testimonials.
 She made numerous revisions to her book from the time of its first publication until shortly before her death.